 There are three central roles in every criminal case: the prosecution, the judge, and the defense.
 The prosecutor works to convict the accused of a crime, often by any means necessary.
-The judge plays the role of the neutral referee, although no judge is complete without bias.
-Only the defense attorney has the best interests of the accused at heart.
+The judge plays the role of the neutral referee, although no judge is completely without bias.
+The role of a criminal lawyer as defense id to have the best interests of the accused at heart.

 A criminal lawyer is an advocate for someone that is accused of an illegal act.
 They advise their clients on their legal rights and advocate for them in court.
 A criminal attorney could pursue a plea bargain on their client’s behalf or fight for them at trial.

 Ultimately, your choice of a criminal lawyer will have an enormous impact on the outcome of the charges against you.
 To discuss your case in detail, contact the criminal defense lawyers of Gerald Miller today to schedule a free consultation.

 Hiring the right attorney is important to anyone facing the potential of a criminal conviction.
 While the court might allow you to represent yourself in some cases, that decision is certain to work against you.

 Every state prosecutor has the full weight of the government behind them.
 They can rely on the police to serve as their investigators, and they typically have extensive backing from elected officials.
 With so much adversity facing you, it is never advisable to take on this challenge alone.

 By hiring a skilled criminal defense lawyer, you can ensure you make the best case possible for acquittal.
 Your attorney can argue for a dismissal of the charges against you, and potentially see those charges reduced or dismissed entirely.

 What a Criminal Defense Attorney Can Do for You